haftamudesta/BookStore/README.md

 # 📖 BookStore <a name="about-project"></a>

-**BookStore** Bookstore is a simple website that displays a list of books and allows you to:
+**BookStore** is a simple website that displays a list of books and allows you to:

 > Display a list of books
 > Add a book